Freely-Given-org/Biblelator/Documentation/GettingStarted.md

     reuse them) and Biblelator will now ignore those settings when starting up.
 (This might also be necessary if a bug causes Biblelator to freeze or malfunction.)

+    ADVANCED: Biblelator can also be started with the --override flag to override the normal Biblelator.ini settings file with your own file, e.g., Biblelator.py --override Test.ini
+    will use Test.ini rather than Biblelator.ini for loading/saving program settings.

 2. Logging